jackbaty/Books/docs/index.md

 ----
+- **Vivian Maier Developed: The Untold Story of the Photographer Nanny** by Ann Marks (2022-04-24) // ★★★★
 - **Analogia: The Emergence of Technology Beyond Programmable Control** by George Dyson (2022-04-19) // ★★★
 - **The Real Deal: Field Notes from the Life of a Working Photographer** by Joe McNally (2022-04-07) // ★★★
 - **The Future of Stuff** by Vinay Gupta (2022-03-06) // ★★★